 • Your Accountant will need to provide a certificate showing you have paid the necessary Property Tax.

-• Last but not least the Greek Government are levying a 15% Capital Gains Tax.
+• Last but not least the Greek Government are due levy a 15% Capital Gains Tax.
 A tax on the difference between your purchase price and the actual selling price.
 You can calculate the amount of tax you will pay on completion of selling here.
 At this present point in time ( 2019 ) this tax is not being collected but it may happen in the future.

 It is essential that you check with all parties that all documentation is in place as Greek Law is subject to change quite often.

 Many people love the idea of designing and building their own home on the Mediterranean coastline.
 To do this they first need to find a plot of land.
 The land will have the perfect views, easy access, not looked over, easy access to electricity and water and no future construction to spoil the views.
 Should be easy, shouldn't

 Well, the first bit needs to be carried out with great care.
 There are still people all over the World who will offer land that doesn't belong to them or have restrictions to build or even taxes owed on the land.
 A pity, but this goes on here in Crete.

 When you find that perfect plot you MUST do the following:

 - Check that the seller really owns the land.
 There is now a Land Registry on Crete.
 If the plot is not written into the Registry, locals can easily assure you who owns the land.

 - Check the size of the plot and which Restrictions it will fall under.
 See below.

 - Check if there are any Archaeological Restrictions imposed on the plot.

 - Check if there are any Forestry Restrictions imposed on the plot.
 The best idea is to apply for a Certificate of Excellence ( Vevaiosi Artistitas ) for the plot.
 Your Engineer can get this for you.
 This will clear the plot of all municipal restrictions.